Akshat30/cse151Aproject/README.md

 # Milestone 4

 ## Evaluation of data, labels, and loss function
 For the data, we decided to make a change by using the StandardScaler in addition to our already scaled data.
 We also pivoted away from simple linear regression and went forward with a gradient booster regressor.
 Since our initial linear regression model wasn't as accurate, we decided to use a model that could better capture the non-linear relationship the dataset features had with the target variable.
+In addition, we experimented with trying to include only certain features in the training data, and leaving out features that had a correlation almost close to 0 with popularity.
+However, this did not seem to make our model better.

 ## Comparing Training vs Test Error